What Is RAG?

-RAG combines retrieval and generation: it fetches relevant context from your data first, then uses that context when the model writes an answer.
+RAG (Retrieval-Augmented Generation) combines retrieval and generation: it fetches relevant context from your data first, then uses that context when the model writes an answer.
+In many agent workflows, RAG is the retrieval layer that feeds planning, tool use, or synthesis.

-Question: What is RAG and how does it change AI unit cost?
+What is RAG inside an AI agent and how does it change unit cost?

 Formula: effective_input_tokens = base_prompt_tokens + retrieved_chunks * tokens_per_chunk